bodywork-ml/bodywork-core/docs/user_guide.md

 Where:

 - `MAX_COMPLETION_TIME_SECONDS`: sets the time to wait for the given task to run, before retrying or raising a workflow execution error.
-- `RETRIES`: sets the number of time to retry executing a failed stage, before raising a workflow execution error.
+- `RETRIES`: sets the number of times to retry executing a failed stage, before raising a workflow execution error.

 ### Service Deployment Stages